djsmithdev/combatmode/README.md

   <img width="512" height="128" src="./cmtitle.svg">
 </p>

-CombatMode aims to emulate a more dynamic action combat experience in World of Warcraft by adding [Free Look (also known as mouselook)](https://en.wikipedia.org/wiki/Free_look), reticle targeting, ability casting with clicks, and more, without compromising your ability to play competitively.
+CombatMode aims to emulate a more dynamic action combat experience in World of Warcraft by implementing Free Look [Free Look (also known as mouselook)](https://en.wikipedia.org/wiki/Free_look), reticle targeting, skill casting with left/right click, and more, without compromising your ability to play competitively.

 <br />

 ## <img width="32" height="32" src="./cmlogo.svg">Features
-- [Free Look](https://en.wikipedia.org/wiki/Free_look) - Move your camera without having to perpetually hold right mouse button.
+- [Free Look](https://en.wikipedia.org/wiki/Free_look) - Rotate the player character's view with the camera without having to perpetually hold right click.
-- Reticle Targeting - Makes use of the SoftTarget methods added with DF to allow the user to target units by aiming at them.
+- Reticle Targeting - Utilizes SoftTarget methods from DF enabling users to target units by simply aiming at them.
 - Optional adjustable dynamic Crosshair marker to assist with Reticle Targeting.
 - Mouse Button Keybinds - When Free Look is enabled, frees your mouse clicks so you can cast up to 8 skills with them.
 - Cursor Unlock - Automatically releases the cursor when opening interface panels like bags, map, character panel, etc.